CoDyPhin/FEUP-PLOG/README.md

 If there is not an open space on the opposite side of the pushed marker, it does not push The first player to either line up three of their markers in a row at the end of their turn (after pushing) OR have all eight of their markers on the board (also after pushing), is declared the winner.

-Material:
+- Material:
     - A 6×6 board;
     - 16 markers (8 of each color).

 [Source](https://boardgamegeek.com/boardgame/295449/gekitai)

-## Internal representation of the GameState
+## Internal representation of the game state

 - Initial Situation: